lucidsoftware/lucid-programming-competition-2017/problems/problems/description.md

 Each of the following lines will describe a problem giving a description followed by a number separated by a space.

-Note: problems may have the same topic and difficulty as another problem, and still be considered different problems.
+Note: Each problem is considered to be distinct, even if another problem has the same topic and difficulty.

 # Output
-Output the number of possible problem sets of size `N` that can be selected where every topic and every difficulty is present.
+Output the number of problem sets of size `N` that can be selected where every topic and every difficulty is present.

 # Examples